 Your healthcare provider will assess the best treatment options for you based on your age, the severity of your symptoms, and your individual risk of cardiovascular disease, blood clots, breast cancer, and stroke.

 Hormone replacement therapy

-Hormone therapy with estrogen or, most commonly, with estrogen plus a progestin, may be considered for the short-term relief of symptoms.
-Hormone therapy may be taken in pill form or may be prescribed as a skin patch, cream, or vaginal suppository.
+Doctors may recommend hormone therapy for the short-term relief of symptoms.
+This typically involves estrogen or, more commonly, estrogen plus a progestin.
+Hormone replacement therapy (HRT) is available in pill form or as a skin patch, cream, or vaginal suppository.

-Do not prescribe for women who began menopause several years ago.
+Do not prescribe for people who began menopause several years ago.
 This does not apply to estrogen creams, which can be used at any stage of menopause.

-Prescribe as low a dose as possible or use estrogen cream
+Prescribe as low a dose as possible for symptom relief or use estrogen cream.

-Prescribe only for women who recently started menopause
+Prescribe only for individuals who recently started menopause.